Turks vote in test for Erdogan as recession hits home

 Ayse Ayata, a political science professor at Middle East Technical University, said that after the vote, "the economy will take precedence and there will certainly be significant austerity measures".

-Turkey's finance minister, Berat Albayrak, who is Erdogan's son-in-law, said economic reforms would be announced the week of April 8.
+The Turkish finance minister, Erdogan's son-in-law Berat Albayrak, said economic reforms would be announced the week of April 8.

-But Bulent Aliriza of the US-based Center for Strategic & International Studies, said in a report it was still unclear whether Erdogan's oratory skills and the AKP's advantages, "which invariably produced electoral success in the past, will overcome voters' growing concerns over the economy."
+But Bulent Aliriza of the US-based Center for Strategic & International Studies, wrote in a report that it was still unclear whether Erdogan's oratory skills and AKP advantages, "which invariably produced electoral success in the past, will overcome voters' growing concerns over the economy."